luc-girod/ProjectImageToDEM/JOSS-paper/paper.md

 ---
-title: 'Projimdem: A Python package to georefenced and project images on Digital Elevation Models'
+title: 'Projimdem: A Python Package to Georefence and Project Images on Digital Elevation Models'
 tags:
   - Python
   - photogrammetry